TriratnaCollege of Public Preceptors

 Once upon a time, not so very long ago, Triratna was a small community in which everyone knew each other and how everything worked.
 The Order and movement have now grown much larger, and we need to work harder to maintain a sense of community between us, with shared values and understandings; these pages are a contribution to that purpose.

-As Chair of the College of Public Preceptors, I often hear questions like, “So what is the College?
-What is it that you do?”
-This website attempts to answer these questions and more.
 Here you’ll discover what the College does, who the members are, how it works, and what its responsibilities are.

 We will keep you updated on ordinations from around the world, on our various meetings and the sorts of issues we discuss and deal with.
 There will be selected articles, interviews and talks by Public Preceptors, so you can get a sense of them as Dharma practitioners and how the Dharma infuses their lives.

 And for those who are interested, we will let you know about opportunities for meeting personally with College members to ask them questions, engage in discussion and to share inspirations in the Dharma life.